Keep the Trail Access info current...

 A challenging seven kilometre return hike to 856 metres, this peak offers a more wilderness type of experience as it is less often climbed.
 The track may be overgrown and the final section requires some rock scrambling.

-Mt Magog is the double-headed peak next to Talyuberlup in the Stirling Ranges.
+Mount Magog is the double-headed peak next to Talyuberlup in the Stirling Ranges.
 Starting from a Picnic Area, the track follows a four wheel drive track for about two kilometres, with only gentle climbing.
 Once the track reaches the base of the peak, the climb is steep and tough.
-Eventually the track leads to a saddle from where it is a short and steep climb, involving some rock scrambling, to ascend to the top of Mt Magog’s south peak.
+Eventually the track leads to a saddle from where it is a short and steep climb, involving some rock scrambling, to ascend to the top of Mount Magog's south peak.
 The total ascent is 500 metres over 3.5 kilometres.

 Start Point: Stirling Range Drive, Stirling Range National Park, 430km south (5 hours) south of Perth